application security concepts

 Threat Modeling

-The benefits of threat modeling include:
+Benefits of threat modeling include:

-• It helps define the security posture of the application.
+• Defining the overall security posture

 Security Testing